scott0123/GravSim/README.md

 # GravSim
-A gravitational simulation the N-body problem using hardware acceleration from a FPGA.
+A gravitational simulation of the N-body problem using hardware acceleration from a FPGA.

 ## Overview
 TODO